Transfer of Property

 Income Tax (Withholding Tax) from the Sale

 Income from the sale of property is subject to Thai income taxation.
-The land department will withhold a prepayment of the property seller's gain from transfer of property is registered.
+The land department will withhold a prepayment of the property seller's gain from transfer of property.
 The rates differ between natural and juristic persons when:

 - the property seller is a company, the withholding tax is 1% of the sales price or 1% of the assessed value, whichever is higher.